MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 }
 ```

-Since the namespace of a Windows Runtime type becomes part of the type name, the example above declares a runtime class named **Bookstore.BookSku**.
+Since the namespace of a Windows Runtime type becomes part of the type name, the example above defines a runtime class named **Bookstore.BookSku**.
 There's no language-independent way of expressing **BookSku** without also expressing the namespace.

 This class implements the **Windows.UI.Xaml.Data.INotifyPropertyChanged** interface.
 And the class contains several members: two constructors, a read-write property (**Price**), some read-only properties (**AuthorName** through **Title**), and two methods, named **Equals** and **ApplyDiscount**.
 Note the use of the type **Single** rather than **float**.
 And that **String** has an upper-case "S".